 Location of Workshops:

-Stable Paths Family Intensive Reunification Workshops are located primarily in Miami, Florida.
+Stable Paths Family Intensive Reunification Workshops are located in South Florida and Greater Boston.
 Transitioning Paths, the dedicated educational Workshop for preferred parents is located in Southwest Ranches, Florida about thirty minutes north of Stable Paths.
 Arrangements can be made to bring the Workshops to other locations throughout the country in extenuating circumstances.
 Contact our office for more information.

 Ideally, Workshops are three and a half days or five days but can vary in duration depending upon the availability of participants, logistical issues, time constraints, Court Orders, or the severity of the case.
 The schedule of each Workshop is agreed upon in advance with an eight-hour day being the norm.
 The overall cost for the Workshop is arranged prior to the start of the program.